 Jeff Spinner-Halev (North Carolina, Chapel Hill)

 The MANCEPT Workshops in Political Theory 2014 is an annual conference in political theory, organised under the auspices of the Manchester Centre for Political Theory.
 This year’s conference will be the eleventh event in the series and will take place on Monday 8th September until Wednesday 10th September at the Arthur Lewis Building, University of Manchester.
 Over the last ten years, participants from over twenty five countries have come together in a series of workshops focussing on political theory/philosophy widely construed.
-Last year the workshops had more than 200 delegates attending, and the read more…
+Last year the workshops had more than 200 delegates attending, and the conference is now established as a leading international forum dedicated to the discussion of research in political theory. read more...

 The Pluralism, Democracy, and Justice Research Group